 We will simply be here beside you.

-Submitted by the Northeastern Kentucky/Carter County Chapter of POMC
+written by (closed chapter) Northeastern Kentucky/Carter County Chapter of POMC